-When I first arrived in Singapore, meeting anyone who had bought property in this tiny city-state filled me with a sense of awe.
-Surely property prices were out of the normal person’s financial reach?
+When I first arrived in Singapore, meeting anyone who had bought a property in this tiny city-state filled me with a sense of awe.
+Weren’t property prices in Singapore out of an average person’s financial reach?
 How did any foreigner navigate the property buying laws and market cooling measures designed to protect Singaporean interests?

 These successful expat property buyers seemed like demi-gods to me; mythological beings with more property buying power than the rest of us mere mortals.

 A decade later and a little less fresh around the gills, I now know that foreigners can buy condominiums without securing PR (Permanent Resident) status first and that while property prices are undisputedly high, buying a unit in a condominium development is not just the preserve of billionaires.

 In fact, the ‘5Cs of Singapore’ — Cash, Car, Credit Card, Condominium and Country Club membership — are entirely reasonable aspirations to hold.

 That said, buying property in Singapore is not as simple as purchasing a car or getting a credit card.
 The market is favored by Singaporean buyers and as a foreign buyer, there are legalities to navigate and additional taxes to pay.

 In this article, I will demystify everything you need to know about purchasing a condo as a foreigner and take you step-by-step through the process of getting your foot on the Singapore property ladder.